 2- Dispatch only the shipment when customer gets his residence card

 - Only left hand drive.

-- Can take up to five months to process.
+- Can take up to one month to process.

 - Vehicle temporary permits are prohibited.